-27 Jun 3 Reasons You Should Opt For Inbound Marketing Instead Of Traditional Marketing
+27 Sep 3 Reasons You Should Opt For Inbound Marketing Instead Of Traditional Marketing

-Many buyers all over the world use the internet for buying products, using sites such as Amazon.com and eBay.
-Even if choosing to purchase merchandise from “real world” stores, they tend to refer to the product online for reviews specifications to see if it meets their needs.
-Even though the inbound marketing allows you to target a wider range of audience world-wide, you would be surprised to learn how internet marketing and traditional marketing are similar in the sense that they are the exact opposite of each other.
+Many buyers all over the world use the internet to buy products, using sites such as Amazon.com and eBay.
+Even if choosing to purchase merchandise from “real world” stores, they tend to refer to the product online for review specifications to see if it meets their needs.
+Even though inbound marketing allows you to target a wider range of audiences worldwide, you would be surprised to learn how internet marketing and traditional marketing are similar in the sense that they are the exact opposite of each other.
 You can consider it be a “reflection” or “mirror image” of traditional marketing.

 Flip the Switch and Relax